dms-vep/CHIKV-181-25-E-DMS/README.md

 In addition to the core functionality of [dms-vep-pipeline-3](https://github.com/dms-vep/dms-vep-pipeline-3), some additional custom analyses are run by the pipeline.
 The notebooks for these analyses are in [./notebooks/](notebooks), and the code running them is in [custom_rules.smk](custom_rules.smk).

+These custom analyses include mappings for `dms-viz` visualizations.
+The configuration for those visualizations is specified in [./data/dms_viz_config.yaml](data/dms_viz_config.yaml), and uses the site maps that map protein sites to the PDB sites as defined in [data/pdb_sitemaps/](data/pdb_sitemaps/).

 ### Data
 Input data utilized by the pipeline are located in [./data/](data).